Tonetfal/GenericAssetSortingUtility/README.md

 You can specify the intermediate data table you will sort out your items in, or leave it empty to use the pre-existing data table in the plugin Content directory (Plugins/AssetsSorting/DT_Sorting).

+Note that having an isolated DT's for a set of assets would make the process quicker since you wouldn't need to load the assets anymore (unless you add new ones).

 <img src="Docs/PopulateDataTableUI.png" alt="Docs/PopulateDataTableUI.png">

 After applying, open up the data table (if it was open, close it, as the engine doesn't flush the DT contents when adding/removing rows outside the UI).

 You will see the elements sorted the way they currently are.
 You can move them around to order them as you wish.

+You can either move the elements manually, or export the DT to a CSV, edit it elsewhere, and import it back.

 <img src="Docs/PreSortingDT.png" alt="Docs/PreSortingDT.png">